Starting primary school

 If you are thinking about applying to a school that considers faith as a criterion, you must complete a supplementary information form (SIF) and return it to the school or address stated on the school's criteria.

-The deadline for on-time supplementary information forms is Wednesday 15 January 2025.
+The deadline for on-time supplementary information forms was Wednesday 15 January.

-Any forms submitted after the deadline will not be processed until after national offer day (Wednesday 16 April 2025).
+Any forms submitted after the deadline will not be processed until after Wednesday 16 April (national offer day).

 The following schools consider faith as a criterion; please visit the school's website or contact them directly for further details.